valentina-b/book-my-wedding-wish/README.md

 ### Business Goals

 This project is mostly focusing on the end-user needs, such as wishlist owners and their wedding guests, since the main goal was to make sure the web app is suitable and useful for them.
-However, the business idea for this app could follow the affiliate business model most online weddng registries follow.
+However, the business idea for this app could follow the affiliate business model most online wedding registries follow.
 The features related to business goals can be implemented in the future product releases.

 As a business owner...

-* I want to be able to analyse what users are buying so I can earn by selling data to 3rd parties.
+* I want to be able to analyse what users are buying, so I can earn by selling data to 3rd parties.
 * I want to see which brands people are buying from so that I could start brand partnership with them.
 * I want the user to have an interface they will love because they will want to come back.
-* I want the users to be able to connect to the product online so that the chances of buying itand earning from it's commision are higher.
+* I want the users to be able to connect to the product online so that the chances of buying the item and earning from its comission are increased.

 ## Features and App Sections

-As this project relies on backend technologes more than my previous projects, my process for defining features and information architecture was different.
+As this project relies on backend technologies more than my previous projects, my process for defining features and information architecture was different.
 I've started with listing the actions that the users should be able to do with this app - first wishlist owners and then their wedding guests.
-This also meant that dfferent types of users, owners and the guests, should have different page views.
-Finally, I didn't want this project to be accessble to only logged in or signed in website visitors because I've often felt discouraged to proceed to explore projects from the others that required me to give them my personal details like my email address or having to create passwords to remember how to access my account.
-Therefore, I had to be sure the features are grouped per user type and reflected well in the website structure as well as having an easy way to come back to the submitted information.
+This also meant that different types of users, owners and the guests, should have different page views.
+Finally, I didn't want this project to be accessible to only logged in or signed in website visitors because I've often felt discouraged to proceed to explore projects from the others that required me to give them my personal details like my email address or having to create passwords to remember how to access my account.
+Therefore, I had to be sure the features are grouped per user type and reflected well on the website structure as well as having an easy way to come back to the submitted information.

 As a result, I prepared this short overview of what each website section should be able to do or provide, which was my main guide when working on the app.
 This is how the MVP was created.